Loweel/zabov/README.md

 - ipaddr is the port to listen to.
 Maybe empty, (which will result in listening to 0.0.0.0) to avoid issues with docker.
 - cachettl: amount of time the cache is kept (in hours)
 - killfilettl: refresh time for _killfiles_
+- debug: if set to "true" Zabov prints verbose logs, such as config selection and single DNS requests

 configs:
 - contains multiple zabov configuration dictionaries. "default" configuration name is mandatory